bodil/vscode-file-browser/README.md

 -   A fully keyboard driven file open dialog: bind `file-browser.open` to `Ctrl+O` (or `C-x C-f` if you're an Emacs expat) and enjoy the lack of OS file dialog clutter.
 -   Start typing a file name to quickly find it in the current folder.
+Use `Tab` to autocomplete.
 -   Automatically create files and folders just by typing their names and selecting the option that appears.
 -   Easy navigation in and out of folders by using the left and right arrow keys.
 -   Navigate to your home folder by typing `~/` into the search box, or step up to the parent folder by typing `../`.
--   Perform file operations like rename and delete by stepping into a file with the right arrow key, or by hitting "Ctrl+A" on any file or folder.
+-   Perform file operations like rename and delete by stepping into a file with the right arrow key, or by hitting `Ctrl+A` on any file or folder.

 ## Licence